-Briefly press the F1 button on the remote control handset in order to call Calling up and operating up the D/A converter set-up options.
-This action opens a set-up window in the D/A converter options which the various options are displayed. • Now use the () / () buttons to select a set-up option. • In each case the displayed option can be altered using the () /) buttons. • If no further action is taken for a period of a few seconds, the set-up window disappears again from the screen.
-D/A set-up option The analogue output filter can be switched from 60 kHz (normal mode) to 100 kHz bandwidth ('WIDE' mode).
-Bandwidth The 'WIDE' setting is recommended for use with amplifiers which are capable of processing high frequencies up to 400 kHz cleanly.
+Calling up and operating the D/A converter options Briefly press the m button on the remote control handset in order to call up the D/A converter set-up options.
+This action opens a set-up window in which the various options are displayed.
+Now use the In each case the displayed option can be altered using the / buttons. • If no further action is taken for a period of a few seconds, the set-up window disappears again from the screen.
+D/A set-up option Bandwidth The analogue output filter can be switched from 60 kHz (normal mode) to 100 kHz bandwidth ('WIDE' mode).
+The 'WIDE' setting is recommended for use with amplifiers which are capable of processing high frequencies up to 400 kHz cleanly.
 If you are not sure, we recommend that you ask the manufacturer of your amplifier whether the device is suitable for such high frequencies.
 The 'WIDE' setting can be used without restriction with all T+A amplifiers.
-D/A set-up option The Music Player can exploit two different filter types offering different tonal Filter characters: (not with iPod and Tuner) Filter 1 is a classic FIR filter with an extremely linear frequency response.
+D/A set-up option Filter The Music Player can exploit two different filter types offering different tonal characters: Filter 1 is a classic FIR filter with an extremely linear frequency response.
 Filter 2 is a peak-optimised filter - superb in 'timing' and dynamics.
-Please refer to the Chapter 'Glossary / Supplementary Information, Digital Filter' for an explanation of the different filter types.
-At this point it is possible to toggle between normal and inverted phase in the D/A set-up option signal.
-Output (not with iPod and Tuner) With particular instruments or voices the human ear is certainly capable of detecting whether absolute phase is correct or not.
+Please refer to the Chapter ' Glossary / Supplementary Information, Digital Filter ' for an explanation of the different filter types.
+D/A set-up option Output At this point it is possible to toggle between normal and inverted phase in the signal.
+With particular instruments or voices the human ear is certainly capable of detecting whether absolute phase is correct or not.
 However, absolute phase is not always correctly recorded.
 The problem can be corrected by pressing this button to invert the signal (i.e. turn it through 180°).
 The correction is carried out at the digital level, and has absolutely no adverse effect on sound quality.